-- Transfer from your RRSP at another financial institution: Complete the RRSP Additional Investments/Renewals/Deregistrations for Existing RRSP form, print it, sign pages one and three and mail it to us along with a recent RRSP statement.
+- Transfer from your RRSP at another financial institution: Complete the RRSP Additional Investments/Renewals/Deregistrations for Existing RRSP form (located in our Forms Centre), print it, sign pages one and three and mail it to us along with a recent RRSP statement.

 For Motive RRSP GICs your deposit and interest rate will be value dated for the date we get your completed application and funds.
 A written confirmation will be sent to your mailing address within five to seven business days.